Bushwalks and hiking

 Pottsville Environment Park was established in Australia's Bicentennial Year (1988).

-There are more than 4 km of walking tracks to explore:
+There are extensive walking tracks to explore:

 - Eucalyptus track 2.5 km